 In this priority we emphasize the urgent need to characterize the molecular and cellular events occurring in ALS forms for which no genetic cause is identified.
-We note that the widely used term of "sporadic ALS" means the absence of a family history but does not exclude a genetic i.
+We note that the widely used term of "sporadic ALS" means the absence of a family history but does not exclude a genetic cause of the disease.
+It will be crucial to determine whether disease subgroups resulting from i.
 Clinically informed basic research to define molecular pathways of all forms of ALS and to determine if subgroups can be defined through unique or converging mechanisms

 Classifying ALS into subgroups will be crucial for the targeted application of potential therapies but remains a challenge.
 Indeed, the definition of different forms of sporadic ALS based on distinct molecular mechanisms leading to neurodegeneration would allow the identification of new candidate therapeutic targets and the development of approaches tailored to specific ALS forms.
 To identify unique and converging mechanisms, close collaboration between basic and clinical researchers should be prioritized, and the integration of clinical features to the interpretation of mechanistic studies should be further developed.
 Clinical endophenotypes, longitudinal data matched to biospecimens, multimodal questionnaire and geospatial data should be harnessed.
+Epidemiological and similar approaches, exploring the exposome of both endogenous and exogenous risk factors should be pursued.
 Such data can then be used to understand the relationship between molecular pathways, phenotypic and molecular subgroups, and disease mechanisms, which may be unique to a subgroup or converge from more than one.